Cycling South Africa: the complete guide and itinerary (40k words!)

 Choosing the best time to cycle in South Africa is a matter strictly connected to your itinerary and your personal preferences between hot and cooler climates.
 Overall we think our itinerary was very timely:

-we started in February in Cape Town, end of Summer, dry but not too hot, hitting the mountains in March/April with cooler but enjoyable temperatures, spending than the month of May in KwaZulu Natal, enjoying its warm Autumn.
+we started in February in Cape Town, the end of Summer, dry but not too hot, hitting the mountains in March/April with cooler but enjoyable temperatures, spending then the month of May in KwaZulu Natal, enjoying its warm Autumn.

 Quotes are taken from ClimatesToTravel.